 - 1 teaspoon vanilla extract

-- Preheat oven to 350°F. Spray a 9×5-inch loaf pan with cooking spray or line with parchment paper.
+- Preheat oven to 350°F. Spray a 9×5-inch loaf pan with nonstick cooking spray.
+Set aside

-- In a medium bowl, add flour, baking powder, baking soda, salt, cinnamon, nutmeg, ginger, and cloves.
-Combine with a whisk and set aside.
+- In a medium bowl, whisk together the flour, baking soda, salt, cinnamon, nutmeg, ginger, cloves, and baking powder.
+Set aside.

 - Add the dry ingredients to the wet ingredients.
-Mix on low to medium-low just until the ingredients are combined.
+Mix on low speed until the ingredients are just combined.

-- Remove half of the batter to a medium bowl.
-Add cocoa powder and fold to combine.
+- Place half of the batter into a separate large bowl.
+Add cocoa powder to the separated half.
+Stir until just combined.

-- To the loaf pan add alternating scoops of pumpkin batter and chocolate pumpkin batter.
-Continue until all of both batters are in the pan.
+- Add alternating scoops of pumpkin batter and chocolate pumpkin batter to the prepared pan until both of the batters have been used.

 - Use a skewer or knife to gently swirl the batters together in an s-shaped pattern.